chriseldredge/chriseldredge.github.io/source/_posts/2012-08-20-how-the-motley-fool-uses-nuget-part-2.markdown

 updates to transitive dependencies that the package depends on.
 This may seem obvious or desirable to some, but personally I find it confusing.
-You can control this behavior with the `-IgnoreDependencies` flag in the Package Manament Console, but oddly you don't get that option in the command line `nuget.exe` or from the Visual Studio GUI Package Manager.
+You can control this behavior with the `-IgnoreDependencies` flag in the Package Management Console, but oddly you don't get that option in the command line `nuget.exe` or from the Visual Studio GUI Package Manager.